Fluffy-J/django_notesapp/Development.md

 This document describes the process for running this application on your local computer.

 # Getting started
-This webapplication is powerd by django. :rocket
+This webapplication is powerd by Django. :rocket:

 It runs on Windows and Linux enviorments.